Fistula Foundation: Offices and leadership

 The Fistula Foundation is headquartered in San Jose, California, and has offices in Kenya and Zambia.
 In 2023, the organization raised $28.0 million USD and spent $22.9 million USD.

 Fistula Foundation is led by CEO Pam Lowney, who joined the organization in 2018, and served as chief operating officer from 2022-2025.
 The chair of the Board of Directors is Cleo Kiros.

 Ratings

 Fistula Foundation has earned a four-star rating on Charity Navigator every year since 2006, based largely on Accountability & Finance criteria.
+The foundation has received an 'A' rating from CharityWatch.

 The foundation was a recommended charity in the 10th anniversary edition of ethicist professor Peter Singer's book, The Life You Can Save.
 Singer's related organization, also called The Life You Can Save, includes Fistula Foundation on its list of the "best charities" for high impact.

 In 2021, the charity evaluator GiveWell said of the foundation: "We think that Fistula Foundation may be in the range of cost-effectiveness of our current top charities.
 However, this estimate is highly uncertain for a number of reasons."
 Givewell listed outstanding questions about whether other organizations would step in, long-term results of surgery, and the value of the fistula repair.